pugetmesh/pugetmesh.github.io/docs/meshcore/index.md

 [MeshCore](https://meshcore.co.uk/) is a multi platform system for enabling secure text based communications utilizing LoRa radio hardware.
 It can be used for Off-Grid Communication, Emergency Response & Disaster Recovery, Outdoor Activities, Tactical Security including law enforcement and private security and also IoT sensor networks.

+Use this embedded map from [letsmesh.net](https://analyzer.letsmesh.net/channels) to find nodes in your are.
+NOTE: Not all nodes share their position data with the mesh.
+<iframe src="https://analyzer.letsmesh.net/map?region=SEA&lat=47.76492&long=-122.2763&zoom=7" width="100%" height="500" frameborder="0" style="border:0;" allowfullscreen="" aria-hidden="false" tabindex="0"></iframe>

 ## Joining

 Are you interested in joining the mesh?
 You will need to purchase a LoRa radio from the [MeshCore Supported Devices](https://meshcore.co.uk/get.html) list.
 Outside of the mesh, we are most active on our public [Discord Server](https://discord.gg/ANvUg3AyZt) including a whole section for MeshCore discussions.